santoshn86/Codesoft_task1/README.md

 # Codesoft_task1
-This is task 1 for Codesoft and this my Portfolio website
+This is task 1 for Codsoft and this my Portfolio website